TapasKumarDutta1/ARM-Net/README.md

 - Fold5: https://drive.google.com/file/d/1m952RXGEz3dudJTgGW9hAxKagNR9585Y/view?usp=sharing

 ## Useage
+- Download the figshare dataset, extract the zip files and put them along with the cvind in the kaggle/input folder.

-- Clone the repository, and download the weights of the trained model, put them into 'weights-cdanet' folder, you can run test.py to test the model directly.
+- Clone the repository, and download the weights of the trained model, put them into 'weights-cdanet' folder, you can run test.py to test the model directly after changing the weight and index.

 - If you want to train the model, download the dataset

 - Run the following code: python train.py.
 Note that parameters and paths should be set beforehand

-- To test the model, run test.py once the training is complete.
-Execute python test.py once training is complete.

 ## Brats2020
 Brats is a 3d dataset with 2 different labels 293 HGG and 76 LGG samples.
 We used a stratified five fold cross validation scheme and trained the entire model in an end to end manner.